stahta01/wxwidgets_svn/docs/readme.txt

 The distribution is available in archive formats appropriate to the target system.
 See the download pages for details.

 Installation
 ------------

 wxWidgets needs to be compiled before you can test out the samples or write your own applications.
-For installation information, please see the install.txt file in the docs subdirectory appropriate for the platform you use.
+For installation information, please see the install.txt file in the individual directories:

+  docs/msw
+  docs/gtk
+  docs/motif
+  docs/mac
+  docs/cocoa
+  docs/x11
+  docs/mgl
+  docs/os2
+  docs/palmos

 Licence information
 -------------------